 I have noticed my hair is a lot thinner than it used to be.
 What can I do to thicken my hair naturally?

 Thinning hair is a problem many men and women face at some point in their lives.
 For some, it may be a result of chronically high levels of cortisol, for others it is nutrient deficiencies or hypothyroid.
-Other reasons include high levels of the hormone dihydrotestosterone (DHT), eating too many grains and sugars, or poor circulation to the scalp.
+Other reasons include high levels of the hormone dihydrotestosterone (DHT), eating too many refined carbohydrates and/or oxidized oils, or poor circulation to the scalp.

 Here a few simple tips to help prevent hair-loss and encourage new hair growth: